gvwilson/sensibleadventures/wrestler/wrestler.md

 start low and then show them something better.
 "Comes into town every couple of months with the best furs anyone's ever seen, or a rack of antlers wider than you can spread your arms.
-The rest of the locals think he's---hoy, what's the rush?"
+The rest of 'em think he's---hoy, what's the rush?"

+Luft takes the stairs two at a time.
 The door bangs closed.
 The trader sighs again.
 She really does miss haggling...

 ---

-Torvane Argasdottir is halfway through her third beer when she hears someone call her name.
+Arga's Torvane is halfway through her third beer when someone calls her name.
 She squints through the smoke in the belly of the alehouse and waves at the two men approaching her.

 "Hoy, Luftie," she bellows.
-People sometimes think she is partly deaf, or has to speak loudly as part of a spell price.
+People sometimes think she is partly deaf or has to shout all the time as part of a spell price.
+In truth,
-Neither is true---she is just not a quiet person.
+she is just not a quiet person.
 "Who's your friend?"

 Luft slides onto the bench beside her.
 "This is Walker," he says,
 nodding at the impassive man standing opposite them.
-There are only a handful of other Nukilik in the alehouse, most too drunk to stand.

-Argasdottir pries Luft's hand off her arm.
+Torvane pries Luft's hand off her arm.
 "Can't drink when you do that," she chides him.
-"Have a seat, Walker.
+"Siddown, Walker.
 Karol!
-Karol, two more here!"
+Karol, more here!"

 "No thank you," Walker says quietly, seating himself on the bench across from them.
 He looks at the table,
-at Torvane's glass
+at Torvane's glass,
 sidelong at the drinkers beside him---everywhere but at Torvane and Luft's faces.

 "No?
-Well, you're the first I've met here to say that."
+Well, more for me, eh?"
-Argasdottir takes the mug the aleman hands her, then a second as Luft takes the first from her.
+Torvane takes the mug the aleman hands her, then a second as Luft takes the first from her.
 "Folk here say you know the way up into the Bentfathers, is that right?"

 The Nukilik nods.
-Argasdottir belches and wipes her mouth.
+Torvane belches and wipes her mouth.
 "Good, that's good.
 Luft and I want to get out there and back before the harbor freezes.
 That gives us, what, two weeks, maybe three?